HenryzhaoH/bupt_net_login/README.md

 # BUPT Net Login script

-This is a simple login script for both NGW and legacy campus network.
+This is a simple login script for both ISP and legacy campus network.

 ## Getting Started